PatrickHuembeli/QML-Course-UPC-2019/README.md

 - To start I recommend Bars and Stripes, because it needs much less computational resources.
 In the file `Bars_and_Stripes.py` you can see how the data set is generated and saved to a `.npy` file.
 - We have to convert the 4x4 pixel images into a 16 dimensional vector and put them into a RBM with the same input dimension.
 Find out how to do this with for example 'numpy'.
 - Train the RBM the same way you did it on the dummy data set from before just with a different input dimension.
 - Sample from it and see what you obtain.
 Document this in the final report.
 Describe what happens.
 Are the bars and stripes you sample good or are they blurry or just random noise?
 What happens if you increase the training epochs or the steps of the Gibbs sampling?
+Be aware that you have to transform the output of the RBM back to a 4x4 image.
+The same way you transformed the 4x4 image befor eto a 16 dimensional vector.
 - Explore what happens if you change the number of hidden units.
 In the code so far we set the number of visible and hidden units equal.
 Can we still learn anything if we take e.g. 4 times less hidden units?
 How do the images look like?

 **Second assignment more information for MNIST:**

+Fell free to do the 2nd assigment with MNIST.
+You will be able to get full points just with Bars and Stripes, but we will for sure appreciate the extra effort and give some extrapoints for the other tasks.

 Since we want to use very basic functions to load the data, I downloaded the MNIST dataset from http://yann.lecun.com/exdb/mnist/ and put it in the 'RBM/data' folder.
 Use the 'Load_MNIST.py' file from the 'RBM' folder to load the files and explore the data set.
 I put some basic functions to open and show the images.